careerbuilder/DataScienceAPIDocumentation/Geocoding.md

 ----------------------------
 #Description

-This service makes use of two different requests: Geocoding Requests and Google Place ID Lookup.
-It accepts structured or unstructured location information and attempts to resolve the input to a geographic coordinate.
-If successful, the response will contain one (or more, if requested) locations with latitude and longitude information as well as any available administrative location information, such as country and state.
+This service makes use of two different requests: Geocoding Requests and Google place ID lookup.
+The two request types represent two different methods of obtaining geographic information for a query (latitude/longitude, locality, administrative areas, country, etc.) and are explained in more detail below.
 This service relies on Google's Geocoding API as its data vendor; Google's service is documented [here](https://developers.google.com/maps/documentation/geocoding/intro).
-This service supports the HTTP/GET method only.
+This service supports both HTTP GET and POST methods.
+Requests will be handled the same way regardless of HTTP method; use whichever method you find most convenient.

 ----------------------------
 #Geocoding Request